BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 This is a **realist profession of faith**, a detail often overlooked when constructivism is crudely equated with the claim that "there is no reality."
 One should note, however, that this assertion does not presuppose direct access to that "reality."
-It must therefore be strictly distinguished from abandoning the concept of operational closure.
+It must therefore be strictly distinguished from abandoning the concept of operational closure---we do not retreat!

 Luhmann anticipates the predictable objection: asserting such a claim of existence (without access) simply as an ungrounded presupposition seems philosophically unsatisfying, or even "*naive*," since it is not secured by epistemology.
 Yet Luhmann uses this to highlight the fundamental dilemma of all cognition: the beginning of any theory is necessarily ungrounded, because grounding it would require a theory that does not yet exist.